angelariggs/pa11y-setup/config/README.md

 * [Pa11y Commands](#pa11y-commands)
 * [Additional Notes](#additional-notes)

-#Overview of Pa11y
+# Overview of Pa11y

 [Pa11y](http://pa11y.org) is a suite of tools for testing website accessibility.
 We're using the [Pa11y Dashboard](https://github.com/pa11y/dashboard) tool for our projects, which uses Node and MongoDB for creating collections of URLs to test against accessibility standards.
 We've copied the Pa11y Dashboard repo as private repo under the Metal Toad organization, which allows us to have the workflow outlined in the sections below.

 Metal Toad's Pa11y repo will hold a sample config file (`config.sample.json`) and the Pa11y README.
 These are located at `pa11y/config/config.sample.json` and `pa11y/config/README.md`, respectively.

-#Pa11y Repo Setup
+# Pa11y Repo Setup

 * Clone the [Metal Toad Pa11y repo](https://github.com/metaltoad/pa11y).
-* Install MongoDB through Homebrew with `brew update ` and then `brew install mongodb`.
+* [Install MongoDB](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) through Homebrew with `brew update ` and then `brew install mongodb`.
+  * When you [create the data directory](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#run-mongodb), you may have to `sudo chown` for appropriate permissions.
 * Navigate into your pa11y repo and run `npm install`

-#Setting Up Pa11y on a New Project
+# Setting Up Pa11y on a New Project

 **NAMING CONVENTIONS:** Please pay attention to the naming conventions mentioned throughout this README.
 If you don't, I will know and I will find you, and I will make you pay.
 Also note that we're using `pa11y`, after the `a11y` convention, *not* `pally`.

 * Navigate to the project's `tests` directory.
 Create a `pa11y` directory with a `config` and a `data` sub-folder.
 You should end up with `<project root>/tests/pa11y/config` and `<project root>/tests/pa11y/data`.
 * Copy the Pa11y config README (`pa11y/config/README.md`) into the `tests/pa11y` directory.

-##Creating a New Config File
+## Creating a New Config File

 * Navigate to `<project>/tests/pa11y/config`.
 Copy `config.sample.json` from the Pa11y repo to the project repo with `cp ~/Sites/pa11y/config/config.sample.json <project name>.json`.
     * **NAMING CONVENTION:** Name the config file after the project repo name.
-For example, a pa11y config file for a Floofs repo would be named `floof.json`.
+For example, a pa11y config file for the Metal Toad repo would be named `mtm-d8-rebuild.json`.
-* Open your new config file in the editor of choice.
-Change the `siteMessage` value to match your project's name and environment, and the standards you're testing against.
+* Open your new config file, and change the `siteMessage` value to match your project's name and environment, and the standards you're testing against.
-    * **NAMING CONVENTION:** For example, if this config file was for testing AA accessibility standards on the Floof staging site, your `siteMessage` value would be `"Floof Staging Site: AA Accessibility Check"`.
+    * **NAMING CONVENTION:** For example, if this config file was for testing AA accessibility standards on the Metal Toad staging site, your `siteMessage` value would be `"Metal Toad Staging Site: AA Accessibility Check"`.
 * In the `webservice` object, replace the `<project name>` placeholder with the actual database name you want to use.
     * **NAMING CONVENTION:** The database name should match the name of the config file.
-Following our previous examples, the database name for our `floof.json` file would be `mongodb://localhost/floof`.
+Following our previous examples, the database name for our `floof.json` file would be `mongodb://localhost/mtm-d8-rebuild`.
 If you're going to have a Dashboard for different environments on the same project, include the environment in all of your naming.
-E.g. `floof-staging.json` for the config file and `mongodb://localhost/floof-staging` for the database name.
+E.g. `mtm-d8-rebuild-staging.json` for the config file and `mongodb://localhost/mtm-d8-rebuild-staging` for the database name.
 * Create a [symlink](http://apple.stackexchange.com/questions/115646/how-can-i-create-a-symbolic-link-in-terminal) from this config file to the pa11y repo, making sure to use absolute paths.
     * Example: `ln -s ~/Sites/<project>/tests/pa11y/config/<project>.json ~/Sites/pa11y/config`
 * Commit the config file to the project repo; no need to commit the symlinked file.